needle-tools/needle-engine-support/documentation/scripting.md

 ### Version Control
 While generated C# components use the type name to produce stable GUIDs, we recommend checking in generated components in version control as a good practice.

-## Serialization / Components in glTF files
+## Serialization / Components in glTF files :tags serialization
 To embed components and recreate components with their correct types in glTF, we also need to save non-primitive types (everything that is not a ``Number``, ``Boolean`` or ``String``).
 You can do so is adding a ``@serializable(<type>)`` decorator above your field or property.

 **Example:**